top of page

 The Republican caucus is in chaos, without a leader, the House will be unable to tackle the myriad of tasks set before it, most important of which is the requirement for the House to draft and pass a budget for the current fiscal year.
 From where I sit, there does not seem to be a desire to lead, only a desire of the more extreme members of the caucus to speak loudly and throw a temper tantrum whenever they don’t get their way.

 I define leadership as the ability to understand when to lead and when to follow, the ability to understand when a hill should be ceded and when one should stand their ground, when a hill is worth “dying on.”
-Leadership is the ability to compromise, and the ability to set aside the personal when the needs of the group require it.
+Leadership is the ability to compromise, and the ability to set aside the personal when the needs of the organization or, in this instance, the nation require it.

 It is telling that Democrat Representative Hakeem Jeffries, received more votes for speaker than Representative Jordan did.
 It is telling that the reason the 22 Republican representatives that did not vote for Representative Jordan, did not vote for Representative Jefferies is not because they simply didn’t like either person.
 Instead, it is purely because Representative Jeffries is aligned with the wrong party.